Glossary

 A point on the Wheel that binds the practitioner to a Sacred Practice; the four hinges are the solstices and the equinoxes.

-The hinges have two characters: the solstices (winter, summer) are the year’s extremes — calling for taking stock (Inventory) and recommitting (Renewal) — and the equinoxes (spring, autumn) are the balance points, calling for passing knowledge forward (Teaching) and naming what was lost (Vigil).
-A Circuit SHOULD mark all four hinges per the Circuit Founding Charter §2 (Suggested practices).
+The hinges come in two characters.
+The solstices (winter, summer) are the year’s extremes, and their practices take stock (Inventory) or recommit (Renewal).
+The equinoxes (spring, autumn) are the balance points, and their practices pass knowledge forward (Teaching) or name what was lost (Vigil).
+A Circuit SHOULD mark all four, per the Circuit Founding Charter §2.

 See: Codex §IX.
 See also: The Wheel, Inventory, Renewal, Teaching, Vigil.